twl7/sikuli-scripts/README.md

 iii.
 Fiddler2 (or similar packet capturing routes):
     Ideally, this route is the best for server-connected applications.
 Why burden your interaction with the cumbersome limitations of the client UI?
 Capturing and spoofing packets reduces the approach to making "API" calls to the server
     I have explored this route but require some assistance in learning to do it.

+# <a name="section5">5.
+How do I run this?</a>
+Saving the best for last.

+Because I haven't made a simple interface to run the automation, you'll have to download <a href="https://java.com/">Java</a> and <a href="http://sikulix.com/">Sikuli</a>
+Open the Sikuli IDE by double-clicking sikulix.jar in the folder that you saved sikuli in Using the Sikuli IDE, open the .Sikuli folder of choice and tweak the script to your preference